 Celebrating the release of Windows 10 - the evolution of the Windows logo

-Today is the launch of Microsoft Windows 10.
-The latest in 3 decades of iterations of the world’s most popular operating system.
+Windows 10 is the latest in three decades of iterations of the world’s most popular operating system.
 With it comes a new logo brand and personality.

-To celebrate, let’s take a look at the evolution of the Microsoft logo through the ages...
+To celebrate, let’s take a look at the evolution of the Microsoft logo through the ages....

 Over the past few years, the fast, dynamic Apple has been creeping in.
-Microsoft started to lose traction with the young, cool, consumer tech crowd.
+Microsoft had started to lose traction with the young, cool, consumer tech crowd.
 But Microsoft has managed to rejuvenate its perception, retaining its B2B following but also reinventing itself for a new audience of consumers.

 Windows 1 & 2

 Developed by Bill Gates himself, the original Windows OS was a successor to the text based MS-DOS introduced by his company Microsoft in 1981.
 You could say that Microsoft's new windows-based operating system was the synergy of graphics and computing.

 Interestingly, the original Windows logo bears a striking resemblance to the latest Windows 8 / Windows 10 logos and colours.
 It certainly seems as though design trends have gone full circle.